Residence card for non-Belgians under the age of 12

 From the age of 12, it is mandatory for non-Belgian children to have an electronic residence card.

-• As soon as your child is 11 years and 9 months old, they may already apply for this card.
-However, your child may only collect the card from the day they turn 12.
+• As soon as your child is 12 years old, they may apply for this card.

 • Does your child already have an electronic residence card for children younger than 12 and is it valid beyond the 12th birthday?
 In that case, your child only has to apply for a new card by the time it will expire.
+Pay attention: in some cases your child first has to apply for renewal of stay.

 How to apply?